calebedwards21/home_automation/README.md

 Can also view on Docker Desktop and open url or remote in to container from there

+To STOP and REMOVE the containers run the following command
+> docker-compose down

 Execute Dockerfile
-> docker image build -t web_scraper:0.0.1 .
+> IN PROGRESS docker image build -t web_scraper:0.0.1 .